 Because it's hard to tell a dangerous scorpion from one that is harmless, all scorpion stings must be treated by a doctor.
 Capture the scorpion for identification if it's possible to do so safely, and bring it with you to the doctor.
 Knowing the type of scorpion that caused the bite may make treatment easier.

 Check kids and pets for ticks carefully after you've been in or around a wooded area.
+Ticks removed within 24 to 48 hours are less likely to transmit diseases like Lyme disease.
 Common types of ticks include dog ticks and deer ticks (deer ticks may be carriers of Lyme disease).